xieyuheng/fidb-zero/docs/manual/en/access-control.md

 ---
-title: 访问令牌
+title: Access Control
 ---

-We already have HTTP API to do operations on fidb, but not everyone should be allowed to do every operations right?
+We already have HTTP API to do operations on FiDB, but not everyone should be allowed to do every operations right?
 We need to control _who_ can do _what_.